kurt-krueckeberg/kurt-krueckeberg.github.io/german_emigration_records.md

         Vlotho in the 19th Century", November 1988

     -   Volume 3: "America emigrants from the offices of Bünde, Rödinghausen, Kirchlengern and Gohfeld-Mennighüffen in the 19th century", September 1990.

+    A list of 19th emigrants to America from Kreis Herford; arrangement is by town then year of emigration, with a name index.
+Many settled in the Middle West.

 -   [Bielefelder in Nordamerika Auswanderergeschichte(n) des 19.
 Jahrhunderts](https://www.stadtarchiv-bielefeld.de/Portals/0/PDFs/BielefelderInNordamerika.pdf)
     by Monika Minninger.